dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 ## Keyword Attributes
 Keywords *research plan* regarding: `search volume`, `relevance`, and `competition`.

 **1) Relevance**: Relevant Keywords: Put yourself in the customers' shoes to discover their *intent* and understand their *customer behaviour*.
-In this way you will find out which keywords might be relevant to your product/service.
+In this way, you will find out which keywords might be relevant to your product/service.
 E.g. if you sell cars, don't just focus on the keyword "car" (this is what everybody includes in the car websites).
 You should write about the specific brands you sell and other car attributes.
-Successfully targeted descriptive keywords will help rank your website highter than the generic ones.
+Successfully targeted descriptive keywords will help rank your website higher than the generic ones.

 <br>